-Once I realized I maybe pioneered ‘a thing’ (in my head), I started to pay attention to my period and how it changed when I was using a feminine hygiene product to absorb it and when I didn’t.
+Once I realized I may be pioneered ‘a thing’ (in my head).
+I started to pay attention to my period and how it changed when I was using a feminine hygiene product to absorb it and when I didn’t.
 It didn’t take me long to realize why free bleeding felt so natural to me.
-The act itself solved four issues that kept me resenting ”Aunt Flow” and her monthly visits.
+The act itself solved issues that kept me resenting ”Aunt Flow” and her monthly visits.

 A Lighter Flow

 During my periods, I use pads, discs, and tampons depending on how I’m feeling, what I’ll be doing during the day, and the measure of my flow.
 In the first days of my period I would easily bleed through these items and my pants as well.
 You would think I’d make quite a mess while free bleeding, but I don’t.
 When I choose to not use a feminine product, my periods are lighter and more controlled, never actually leaking through my underwear.
 This experiment definitely had me wondering how can the same period that would drench overnight pads and super plus tampons barely ruin my panties?

 There’s a perception out there that the smell of the blood from your period is foul.
 The truth is, unless there’s an underlying problem, it isn’t.
 Fresh blood leaving your body smells “like blood.”
 The foul smells occur when one uses a product that absorbs the blood, such as a pad or tampon and it’s worn for hours.
 Old blood sitting close to the body and definitely in the body for a period of time can cause smells.
 I don’t know about you but sitting in my own old blood has never been appealing to me.
 This alone is probably the reason I started free bleeding in the first place.